Cybercrime is on the rise, and we’re all vulnerable.

 Sites like Credit Karma and Experian offer credit monitoring services that alert you of any suspicious activity on your accounts or if your information has been compromised in a data breach.
 Some even notify you if your information has been spotted for sale on the dark web.
 Many credit monitoring services are free and offer premium features as an upgrade.

 A credit freeze can be an effective tool even if you've never been a victim of identity theft, Johnson says.

-It restricts access to your credit report, making it impossible for a criminal to open up a new line of credit under your name.
+It restricts access to your credit report, making it impossible for credit card scammers to open up a new line of credit under your name.
 Freezes don't prevent unauthorized credit card purchases, and you'll have to unfreeze your credit if you want to, say, open up a new credit card.
-But the process is completely free, and usually takes effect immediately.
+But the process is completely free and usually takes effect immediately.

 Step three: Treat social media like the threat it is

-Posting an overabundance of information, photos, geo-tags and other data on your social media profiles gives bad guys some key resources to act against you.
+Posting an overabundance of information, photos, geo-tags and other data on your social media accounts gives bad guys some key resources to act against you.

 Mother’s maiden name?
 There’s that selfie with a tag.
 Alma mater?
 Check out the pic from last year’s reunion.
 It’s all there.

 “Criminals will go through every single bit of social media to find anything they can use to their advantage,” says Johnson.
 Carelessly volunteering all this data can become a big liability.

 Be careful about what you post.
 Check your privacy settings, and make sure you're not revealing your location or using the same password to log into third-party websites.
 It's also a good idea to go over your “friend” list with a fine-tooth comb, Johnson says.